jordanwoodroffe/bank-app-autograb/README.md

 - **TypeScript**: TypeScript is used for type safety and better code maintainability.
 - **Jest**: Jest is used for testing to ensure all functionalities work as expected.
 - **No Persistence**: As per the requirements, no database or persistence layer is implemented.
 All data is stored in memory.
-- **Resetting Users**: The `resetUsers` function is used to reset the users array before each test to ensure isolation between tests.
+- **Resetting Users**: The `deleteAllUsers` function is used to reset the users array before each test to ensure isolation between tests.
 - **Boolean responses**: Boolean responses are used to indicate whether the operation was successful.

 ## Setup